ALDOPUTRA07/chatbot_dashboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an AI project based on LLM in the form of a chatbot.
-This chatbot can answer questions related to the company's dashboard.
-This chatbot can answer related questions about dashboards, such as
+The project is an AI chatbot based on LLM.
+The AI chatbot can answer questions related to the company's dashboard.
+The chatbot answers related questions about dashboards, such as.
 - What metrics does this dashboard contain?
 - What is the link to the dashboard?
 - Which dashboard do specific metrics exist on?

 ### Built With